mickfuzz/phd4/chapters/holding/methodology_notes.md

 For the focus of this study on developing game coding abilities particular aspects of importance are of understanding of the importance of context, and the ongoing development of cultural artefacts

-As we have seen in the literature review on game making, context plays out in the way
+As we have seen in the literature review on game making, context plays out in the way that xy, and z.

-Notes in colour

 Barab and Squire [@barab_design-based_2004]

-## Overall purpose and why choose AT as a Framework

-The purpose is to create a useful pedagogy through research with test audiences.
-Also to create language for practitioners - where practices are embedded and not in existing research.

-### Why AT?

--   AT used in design of constructivist environments before (Jonassen and Rohrer-Murphy, 1999)
--   Tradition of Expansion and Formative Interventions

-## AT and interpreting / coding the Data (Methods)

-Deciding what data to collect

 The focus of this study is on the construction of shared meaning and practices as part of an emerging community of game makers.
-To do this I adopt a sociocultural approach and specifically Activity Theory (AT) as analytical framework.
-This section explores complementary methodologies of value before outlining key characteristics of AT which make it an attractive candidate for this study.
+To do this I adopt a sociocultural approach and specifically design-based research.
+This section explores complementary methodologies of value before outlining key characteristics of design-based research which make it an attractive candidate for this study.

 ## Why a social focus rather than Piaget's constructivism